anoma/nspec/docs/node_architecture/basics.juvix.md

 };
 ```

-### Triggers
+### Trigger M H

-- **Trigger**: An abstract type representing the nature of an events in the system, such
+An abstract type representing the nature of events in the system, such as
-as message arrivals, timer expirations.
+message arrivals, timer expirations.

 ```juvix
 type Trigger (MessageType : Type) (HandleType : Type) :=